zartazor/quiz-leaderboard/readme.md

 ### 🎯 Host View

 - **Add/Update Participants**: Simple form to add new participants or update existing scores
+- **Edit Scores**: Click the edit button next to any participant to modify their score inline
+- **Delete Participants**: Remove individual participants with a single click
 - **Live Participant List**: View all participants sorted by score with rank indicators
 - **Smart Duplicate Handling**: Updating an existing name automatically updates the score instead of creating duplicates
+- **Custom Audience Title**: Set a custom title for the audience display (or use the default)
 - **Reset Functionality**: Clear all data with a confirmation modal to prevent accidental deletion
 - **Persistent Storage**: Data automatically saved to localStorage and persists across sessions